Class: Sketchup::View

 • (Array(Integer, Integer))

-a 2d array [w,h] representing the screen point
+a 2D array [x, y] representing the screen point in physical pixels.

 Version: